rlevine/droplet_video_analyzer/README.md

 conda install -c conda-forge ffmpeg-python Pillow scipy scikit-image prettytable ansi2html
 ```

-By default, the conda forge `opencv` build for OSX brings in `ffmpeg 4.0`, which doesn't incude
+By default, the conda forge `opencv` build for OSX brings in `ffmpeg 4.0`, which doesn't include
 H.264 video encoder support, so I'm forcing an update to `ffmpeg 4.0.2`.
 An H.264 codec is needed
 for writing and converting video files. `opencv 4` seems to have problems with positioning large
 video preview windows, so I'm using `opencv 3.4.2`.